Azure/azure-sdk-for-js/sdk/communication/communication-call-automation/swagger/README.md

     from: ContinuousDtmfRecognitionStopped
     to: RestContinuousDtmfRecognitionStopped
 - rename-model:
-    from: SendDtmfCompleted
+    from: SendDtmfTonesCompleted
-    to: RestSendDtmfCompleted
+    to: RestSendDtmfTonesCompleted
 - rename-model:
-    from: SendDtmfFailed
+    from: SendDtmfTonesFailed
-    to: RestSendDtmfFailed
+    to: RestSendDtmfTonesFailed
 - rename-model:
     from: ToneInfo
     to: RestToneInfo
 - rename-model:
-    from: AddParticipantCancelled
+    from: CancelAddParticipantSucceeded
-    to: RestAddParticipantCancelled
+    to: RestCancelAddParticipantSucceeded
 - rename-model:
     from: CancelAddParticipantFailed
     to: RestCancelAddParticipantFailed